RemiMattheyDoret/AsynchronousTaskManager/README.md

 The executable is called `TaskManager` should be in `TaskManager/bin/`

-In order to compile the tests, you will ned googltest.
-If googltests aer not installed on your machine yet, you can do
+In order to compile the tests, you will need googltest.
+If googltests are not installed on your machine yet, you can do

 ```
 git clone https://github.com/google/googletest